KofiSmith/Python-Game-Dev/Dino Jump Game/README.md

 This game project was inspired by Google chrome browser's offline mode game, Dino Jump.
-This recreation (for mobile screens) seeking to take the original game to a different level in aesthetics especially was a challenge meant to improve my programming and game development skills
+This recreation (for mobile screens) seeking to take the original game to a different level in aesthetics especially was a challenge meant to improve my programming and game development skills.
+Note that it is public and available for open sourcing.

 Here are some screenshots